YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

 ### Example of Spacy and ChatGPT code and response:

 # Approach
 We decided to train our model with the OpenAI Dashboard.
-We created 10 training examples in training1.json using the chat completions standard:
+We created 10 training examples in training1.jsonl using the OpenAI Chat Completions API endpoint.
+The purpose of a chat completeions endpoint is to generate an output of a chronologies, in text, based on specific parameters.
+Here is an example of a chat completions endpoint:

+response = client.chat.completions.create(
+  model="gpt-3.5-turbo",
+  messages=[
+{"role": "system", "content": "You are a helpful assistant."},
+    {"role": "user", "content": "Who won the world series in 2020?"}, {"role": "assistant", "content": "The Los Angeles Dodgers won the World Series in 2020."}, {"role": "user", "content": "Where was it played?"}
+  ]
+)

 ## Selected Models
 - gpt-3.5-turbo-0125: We selected this model because it had a low cost in training.